jramos0/sovereign-university-data/courses/btc401/en.md

 2. **Medium of Exchange**: Money facilitates the exchange of goods and services by eliminating the inefficiencies of barter, such as the need for a "double coincidence of wants."
 3. **Unit of Account**: Money provides a consistent measure of value, enabling individuals to compare the worth of goods and services.

-#### Classical Roots: Aristotle and the Birth of Monetary Theory
+#### Classical Roots: Aristotle and the birth of Monetary Theory

 Aristotle was one of the first to define these essential characteristics of money in ancient Greece.
 He recognized that, for something to function effectively as money, it must be durable, divisible, portable, and intrinsically valuable.
 This foundation set the stage for modern economic thought on money and its role in society.

 ![Image](assets/2/1.webp)

-### Store of Value: From Gold to Bitcoin
+### Store of Value: from gold to Bitcoin

 Historically, gold has been the premier store of value due to its scarcity, durability, and intrinsic worth.
 Gold's limited supply ensures that it holds its value over time, even in the face of inflation or economic downturns.

 - **Gold as the Traditional Store of Value**: Gold has been used for centuries as a way to preserve wealth across generations.
-Its physical properties—scarcity, durability, and malleability—made it an ideal choice for this function.
+Its physical properties — scarcity, durability, and malleability — made it an ideal choice for this function.
 - **Bitcoin as Digital Gold**: Bitcoin offers a modern equivalent to gold, with the added advantages of being digital and decentralized.
 Like gold, Bitcoin is scarce, with a capped supply of 21 million coins, making it an attractive asset for those seeking to hedge against inflation and monetary devaluation.

-#### Why Bitcoin Excels as a Store of Value
+#### Why Bitcoin excels as a store of value

 Bitcoin’s fixed supply means it is immune to the inflationary pressures that plague fiat currencies.
 Central banks, such as the Federal Reserve, can print an unlimited amount of money, thereby devaluing the currency over time.
 In contrast, Bitcoin’s decentralized nature ensures that no single entity can alter its supply.
 This scarcity, combined with its security and divisibility, positions Bitcoin as a superior store of value in the digital age.

-- **Comparison to Fiat Currencies**: While fiat currencies like the US dollar or the Euro can lose purchasing power through inflation, Bitcoin’s fixed issuance schedule ensures long-term scarcity, making it an ideal digital asset for preserving wealth.
+- **Comparison to Fiat Currencies**: while fiat currencies like the US dollar or the Euro can lose purchasing power through inflation, Bitcoin’s fixed issuance schedule ensures long-term scarcity, making it an ideal digital asset for preserving wealth.

 ### Medium of Exchange: Overcoming the Double Coincidence of Wants

-In a barter system, trade is limited by the necessity for both parties to want what the other has—this is known as the "double coincidence of wants."
+In a barter system, trade is limited by the necessity for both parties to want what the other has — this is known as the "double coincidence of wants".
 Money solves this problem by acting as an intermediary, allowing individuals to trade freely without the need for a direct exchange of goods.

 - **Bitcoin as a Medium of Exchange**: While Bitcoin is often criticized for its volatility, its use as a medium of exchange is growing, particularly in contexts where traditional financial systems are unreliable or overly restrictive.
 Bitcoin enables peer-to-peer transactions across borders without the need for a trusted intermediary, such as a bank or payment processor.